VanijaDev/web3-and-three-quarters/README.md

-# web2 and three quarters - idea description
+# Web2 And Three Quarters

 ## Problem
 Not many Internet users are web3-savvy.
 The more power you have, the more responsibility you also bear.
 As a blockchain user, you are responsible for account creation, storing your private key (mnemonic) securely, and using it to sign and broadcast transactions.